Michael Jordan is famous for his big hands (even by NBA standards) and he often used his palming ability to his advantage on the court.

 Well, technically there isn’t a single measurement that determines whether or not you are capable of palming a basketball.

-So what is the ‘bare minimum’ hand size?
-Well, there isn’t a single number that can determine whether you are capable of being good at palming a basketball.
-Not least because it’s not just about hand length (measured from the wrist to the top of the middle finger), but also hand span (the distance between your thumb and pinky when you spread your hand out) and palm width.
-You could have a relatively small hand length, but have really wide hands, for example.
+It’s not just about hand length (measured from the wrist to the top of the middle finger), but also hand span (the distance between your thumb and pinky when you spread your hand out).
+You could have a relatively short hand length, but have really wide hands, for example.

 Hand Length: 7.5″ (this is slightly over the average male hand length of 7.4″)